 - As part of the state planning process, the State Board has entered into state level agreements with SBE/CDE (Title II Administrator), EDD (Title I Administrator and Title III Administrator and Program Operator), DOR (Title IV Administrator and Program operator), and both CDSS and CWDA (representatives of both state and local TANF agencies) to ensure coordination at the state level so as to ensure compliance with federal requirements pertaining to One-Stop mandatory partnership of TANF programs. - The State Board will meet with state level representatives of all other mandated AJCC partners to inform them of their statutory and regulatory responsibilities to participate in the AJCC system and, working with EDD, will issue One-Stop policies to secure representation from all mandatory partners in all comprehensive One-Stops. - The State Board has entered into an agreement with SBE/CDE to support and encourage the integration of work-based learning activities in all locally funded WIOA youth programs to involve interactions with industry professionals and include career awareness, career exploration, internships and career pathways training activities. - Additionally, the State Board has entered into an agreement with CDSS, the CWDA, and the Chancellor's Office of Supportive Services to encourage and promote local partnerships that articulate subsidized employment programs operated by County Welfare Departments with career pathways programs, including "Regional Sector Pathway" programs identified and developed in WIOA regional plans.
-Where robust partnerships develop, these pathway programs should be designed to service TANF recipients, taking care to meet the particular client needs of those being served. - The State Board has entered a similar agreement with DOR to promote access to competitive integrated employment at the local level so as to ensure quality jobs for persons with intellectual and developmental disabilities. - Working with EDD, the State Board has already issued policies pertaining to Eligible Training Providers and the use of alternative training models, including OJT, to encourage the use of "earn and learn" approaches to training by local boards. - Working with partner state agencies, such as DOR and CDSS, the State Board will issue joint communications, policy directives, and local planning guidance designed to not only secure an adequate level of partnership in the One-Stops, but also to adopt best practices and model partnerships at the local level that emphasize skills attainment for individuals with barriers to employment.
+Where robust partnerships develop, these pathway programs should be designed to service TANF recipients, taking care to meet the particular client needs of those being served. - The State Board has entered into a similar agreement with DOR to promote access to competitive integrated employment at the local level, in coordination with the California Competitive Integrated Employment Blueprint partners, the Department of Developmental Services (DDS) and the California Department of Education (CDE), so as to ensure opportunities for persons with intellectual and developmental disabilities to prepare for and obtain quality jobs. - Working with EDD, the State Board has already issued policies pertaining to Eligible Training Providers and the use of alternative training models, including OJT, to encourage the use of "earn and learn" approaches to training by local boards. - Working with partner state agencies, such as DOR and CDSS, the State Board will issue joint communications, policy directives, and local planning guidance designed to not only secure an adequate level of partnership in the One-Stops, but also to adopt best practices and model partnerships at the local level that emphasize skills attainment for individuals with barriers to employment.
 A central feature of these partnerships will be the braiding of resources to ensure access to a comprehensive menu of services tailored to the individuals needs and provided by program partners on the basis of program core competencies.